jeffpar/pcjs.v1/apps/pdp11/tapes/diags/README.md

 Before loading and running this test on the [PDP-11/20 with Front Panel and Debugger](/devices/pdp11/machine/1120/panel/debugger/), it's recommended that you also toggle SW-15, as described below, so that the test will HALT on any failure.

+Also, this test, like [Test 14](#test-14), fails on a PDP-11/45 or newer machine.
+In this case, it's because DEC changed the behavior of the RTI instruction on newer models.

 	MAINDEC-11-D0OA (NEW NUMBER - DZQKA)

 	T15 Instruction Exerciser